nathannemali-cmd/datasciencenathan/README.md

 ## Final Project Ideas

 ### 1. Stock Market Patterns
-How do technical indicators like RSI relate to short term price movements Can combining indicators improve prediction accuracy
+Can combining indicators improve prediction accuracy?

 ### 2. Golf Performance Data
-How does swing speed or consistency affect score outcomes What factors most influence scoring in competitive rounds
+What factors most influence scoring in competitive rounds?

 ### 3. Email Marketing and CRM Data
-What behaviors make a lead more likely to convert
+What behaviors make a lead more likely to convert?
-How does engagement score relate to actual revenue or sign ups